Natural environment

 We consult with Natural England and other wildlife organisations on any planning applications that may affect protected or notable habitats or species protected under relevant legislation or in this plan.

-Local Nature Recovery Strategies (LNRSs) are a new, England-wide system of spatial strategies that aim to halt and reverse declines in biodiversity and deliver wider environmental benefits.
-The LNRS will also inform the delivery of mandatory Biodiversity Net Gain (BNG) and help to guide local planning policy for nature recovery.
+The LNRS will inform the delivery of mandatory Biodiversity Net Gain (BNG) and help to guide local planning policy for nature recovery.

 Contact details